blank

 Social Sciences : Psychology, Economics, Human Geography, History

-Arts : Music Theory, Studio Art
+Arts : Music Theory, AP Art & Design

 Capstone : AP Seminar, AP Research